RJbalikian/rs-hvsr/readme.md

 # Initial setup for HVSR Shakes

-You will need to connect a computer to your shake, either via Ethernet (easier) or via WiFi to carry out the following steps:
+You will need to connect a computer to your shake, either via Ethernet (easier) or via WiFi to carry out the following steps.
+Connect one end of the Ethernet cable to your shake and the other can be connected either to a router or directly to your computer.
+If connected to a router, the computer you are using must be connected to the same network.
+If you are planning to use the HVSR script, you will need to have an Internet connection (either via Ethernet or wifi).

 In rs.local dashboard (with Shake on network or connected to ethernet cable, put `rs.local` in a web browser):
 1. Actions > Actions > Turn Offline Mode On (may require restart)